mmetting/RHMAP-RSS-Reader-Demo-Cloud-App/README.md

 # RSS Cloud App

 This Node.js application is the server side API for the [RSS Reader Demo](https://github.com/mmetting/RHMAP-RSS-Reader-Demo) client apps.
-It offers a REST-enpoint to retrieve RSS feeds in the following format:
+It offers a REST-endpoint to retrieve RSS feeds in the following format:

 ```
 {